Why Do You Design? Reflections from a Shelter Project in Laos

 I had the opportunity to participate as a mentor in a UNDP initiative, thanks to a valuable connection through the Embassy of Laos.

-“Why am I the one proposing this design?”
+Why am I the one making this design proposal?

-This is why we must continue to ask ourselves, endlessly and honestly, “Why do you design?”
+That is why we must continue to ask ourselves with honesty and persistence: Why do I design?

 “In our culture, privacy isn’t something we worry about much.”

-That made me reflect.
+This made me pause.

 Through this experience, I strongly felt the potential of the female architecture students in Laos.